-SMC has collaborated on a number of watershed based plans throughout the County.
+SMC has collaborated on a number of watershed-based plans throughout the County.
 These watershed plans included a stream and detention basin inventories.
-The plans also include a list of site specific best management practices within various communities based on an assessment of these inventories and other data.
+The plans also include a list of site-specific best management practices within various communities based on an assessment of these inventories and other data.
 SMC is currently developing an application to assist communities in identifying potential project sites, recommended in adopted watershed plans, within their jurisdictional boundaries.

-- Continue to administer and enforce the WDO. - Develop an application, for use by MS4s, to identify adopted watershed plan recommendations within their communities.
+- Continue to administer and enforce the WDO. - Develop an application, for use by MS4s, to identify adopted watershed plan recommendations within their communities. - Watershed Planning Status Map, (URL hyperlink). - Lake County Watershed Based Plans, (URL hyperlink).